The Chevrolet police interceptor Tahoe is in

 Chevrolet has realized the value in supplying government agencies with the vehicles that they require.
 This long-time manufacturer of police interceptor cars has taken the lead in providing the new line of police interceptor SUVs.
 A more powerful and fuel efficient 5.3 L V-8 engine that is E-85 capable powers the Chevrolet Tahoe.

 The Police Interceptor Version of the Tahoe is much lower to the ground than previous body styles.
-This improves handling by lowering the center of gravity that is especially noticeable during high speed maneuvers.
+Doing so, improves handling by lowering the center of gravity.
+This is huge during high speed maneuvers like yanking the steering wheel to change lanes at 100mph.
 The front and rear suspension feature stiffer springs and shocks, and they will also install a larger front and rear anti sway bar with heavy-duty links.

 The SUV will feature the latest automotive technology with a fully integrated electrical system making it easier for after market up-fitters to install light bars and police radios.

 The GM vortec 5.3 L V-8 engine is standard.
 This engine delivers around 330 hp and 350 foot pounds of torque, 25 more horsepower and 10 more foot-pounds of torque than the 2010 model.

 The SUV also comes with active fuel management that deactivates four of the eight cylinders when cruising.
 If you are familiar with GM products you know this system was tried several times.
 The Cadillac of the early eighties had the 4-6-8 systems that failed miserably.
 The advancement of technology has allowed them another try at this fuel saving system.

 New safety features include a standard dual stage driver and front passenger front mounted airbags with optional roof mounted head curtain side airbags that provide stout rollover protection.

 The same is available for all seating rows and front seat safety belt pretension that are linked to the vehicles discriminating sensing system to provide deployment in rear end crashes.